aaronthomas/vscode-snazzy-operator/README.md

 ## Installation

-The theme can be installed via VS Code Quick Open (⌘P) by running:
+The theme is available on the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=aaronthomas.vscode-snazzy-operator) and can be installed in VS Code via Quick Open (⌘P) by running:

 ```
 ext install vscode-snazzy-operator